-Research Services Ethics & Integrity Aboriginal and Torres Strait Islander Research Ethics Definitions: Roles and Responsibilities in Aboriginal and Torres Strait Islander Research
+Research Services Ethics & Integrity Aboriginal and Torres Strait Islander Research Ethics Roles and Responsibilities - Indigenous Research

 The term “cultural broker” is not particularly defined in the literature but is defined through common usage as a person who facilitates the border crossing of another person or group of people from one culture to another, “the act of bridging, linking or mediating between groups or persons of differing cultural backgrounds for the purpose of reducing conflict or producing change”.
 (Jezewski, in Jezewski & Sotnik, 2001)